 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Fredericktown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fredericktown is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Fredericktown who work in healthcare (15.30%), office and administrative support (13.21%), and management occupations (6.72%).

-Being a small village, Fredericktown does not have a public transit system used by locals to get to and from work.
+Fredericktown is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Fredericktown in 2022 was $31,626, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $126,504 for a family of four.
 However, Fredericktown contains both very wealthy and poor people as well.